November 29, 2022

 Support of Containerized Environments

-- Each deep learning framework is deployed in a separate container, each framework can use different versions of libraries like libc, cuDNN, and others, running completely independent without interference.
+- Each deep learning framework is deployed in a separate container and where each framework can use different versions of libraries libc, cuDNN, etc., without interaction from the host operating system or other containers.

 - Deep learning frameworks in the NVIDIA Docker containers are automatically configured to use parallel routines optimized for the Tesla V100 GPU architecture in the ERISXdl system.

-- Reproducibility is a key advantage of containerization specially in research.
+- Reproducibility is a key advantage of containerization and particularly in research.

-- Containers require less system resources than traditional or hardware virtual machine environments because they don't include operating system images and are able to distribute the resources in a better way.
+- Containers require fewer system resources than traditional or hardware virtual machine environments since they don't include operating system images and are able to distribute the resources more efficiently.

 SLURM Scheduler for Resource Management